-The Asakusa View Hotel isn’t just the largest hotel in the neighbourhood; it’s also the most luxurious.
-Towering above the Sensō-ji Temple, this four-star property contains 326 rooms boasting views of either the Tokyo Skytree on the east side of the building or the mystical Mount Fuji on the west side.
-Guests also love the hotel’s four upscale bars and restaurants, which dish up a range of Japanese, French and Cantonese cuisine.
+The Asakusa View Hotel isn’t just the largest hotel in the neighbourhood, it’s also the most luxurious.
+Towering above the Sensō-ji Temple, this four-star property comprises 326 rooms with views of either the Tokyo Skytree (tower) on the east side of the building or Mount Fuji on the west side.
+Guests also love the hotel’s four upscale bars and restaurants, which serve a range of Japanese, French and Cantonese cuisine.

 Traditional ryokan guesthouses have been accommodating Japanese travellers for centuries, but this place is one of the few remaining in present-day central Tokyo.
-This ryokan suits the historic Asakusa district down to the ground with its authentic decor, Japanese-style rooms and five-star services, as well as communal baths, in-room yukata gowns and beautifully appointed dining lounge.
+This ryokan suits the historic Asakusa district down to the ground with its authentic decor, Japanese-style rooms and five-star amenities, which include communal baths, in-room yukata gowns (casual kimono) and a beautifully-appointed dining lounge.

 This sleek three-star hotel is ideal for busy travellers on a budget.
-The functional design of the 69 guest rooms makes the most of the precious space in the middle of Asakusa – the compact Hotel Wing offers a range of Western and Japanese-style rooms, as well as a rooftop terrace with panoramic views over the neighbourhood.
+The functional design of the 69 western and Japanese-style rooms makes the most of the precious space in the middle of Asakusa, plus there’s a rooftop terrace with panoramic views over the neighbourhood.

-This 3.5-star boutique hotel offers everything you want from an accommodation in the heart of Asakusa.
-Each of The Gate Hotel’s 136 rooms and suites are individually designed, the sunny rooftop lounge enjoys unparalleled views, and the swanky R restaurant and bar serves up delicious meals and cocktails with spectacular vistas over the Tokyo skyline.
+This 3.5-star boutique hotel offers everything you want in the heart of Asakusa.
+Each of The Gate Hotel’s 136 rooms and suites are individually designed, the sunny rooftop lounge enjoys unparalleled views and the swanky R restaurant and bar serves delicious meals and cocktails with spectacular vistas over the Tokyo skyline.

 This 3.5-star property pledges to extend Japan’s omotenashi (warm hospitality) to guests, especially if it’s their first visit to Tokyo.
-Residential Hotel B:CONTE Asakusa provides an English-speaking concierge service, free-use bicycles, French and Italian cuisine at the La Grande Calice in-house café, and flat-screen televisions and kitchenettes in every one of the 46 guest rooms.
+The hotel provides an English-speaking concierge service, complimentary use of bicycles, French and Italian cuisine at the La Grande Calice in-house cafe, flat-screen televisions and kitchenettes in every one of the 46 guest rooms.

-The Richmond Hotel’s 270 3.5-star rooms are spacious and functional – two qualities that are a treat in the middle of bustling Tokyo – and many even have picturesque views of the Sensō-ji Temple and the lush ground-floor garden.
-This property is popular with both business and leisure travellers for its polished suites, business centre, and in-house bar and lounge.
+The Richmond Hotel’s 270 (3.5-star) rooms are spacious and functional – a treat for guests in the middle of bustling Tokyo.
+Many have picturesque views of the Sensō-ji Temple and the lush ground-floor garden.
+This property is popular with both business and leisure travellers for its stylish suites, business centre and in-house bar and lounge.

-With a series of boutique twin, double, triple and shared rooms to choose from, this boutique guesthouse is perfect for budget travellers and backpackers looking for something a little fancier than your average hostel.
-Sitting right in front of the Sensō-ji Temple, Khaosan Tokyo Origami features a fully equipped kitchen, a comfy common room to rub shoulders with other travellers and a dining area on the eighth floor with great views of Tokyo’s bright lights.
+With boutique twin, double, triple and shared rooms to choose from, this boutique guesthouse is perfect for budget travellers and backpackers looking for something a little fancier than your average hostel.
+Located in front of the Sensō-ji Temple, Khaosan Tokyo Origami offers a fully-equipped kitchen, a comfy common room where you can meet other travellers and a dining area on the eighth floor with great views of Tokyo’s bright lights.

-You can’t beat Kamogawa’s central Asakusa location, just a stroll from the Kaminarimon gateway and the Sensō-ji Temple.
-The decor is traditional – think tatami-mat flooring and futon bedding, a tea set in every room and a large Japanese-style bath on the first floor.
-But this ryokan also offers guests modern touches like Wi-Fi in all rooms and cable television.
+You can’t beat Kamogawa’s central location, just a stroll from the Kaminarimon Gate that leads to the Sensō-ji Temple.
+The decor is traditional – tatami-mat flooring, futon bedding, a tea set in every room and a large Japanese-style bath on the first floor.
+But, there are modern touches, too, such as wifi in all the rooms and cable television.

-It’s the little touches that make Red Planet stand out, from the self-serve tourist kiosk and charging stations in the lounge to the wall-mounted storage pouches for the TV remote and multi-functional bedside tables in the rooms.
-Ringed by dining options in an exciting corner of the Asakusa area, the hotel’s decor is sleek, simple and shines the spotlight on the hotel’s historic surroundings.
+It’s the little touches that make Red Planet stand out from the crowd, from the self-serve tourist kiosk and charging stations in the lounge to the wall-mounted storage pouches for the TV remote and multi-functional bedside tables in the rooms.
+Decor is sleek and simple and the hotel is close to dining options in this interesting corner of Asakusa.